geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Their tuneful part in songs harmonious bear,<br>
 Or draw thro’ combs of pearl their yellow hair.

-But now a well-known voice to Henry's ears,
+But now a well-known voice to Henry’s ears,<br>

-Miranda's loss, and Alfred's grief declares.
+Miranda’s loss, and Alfred’s grief declares.<br>
-Beyond the garden's flowery maze was seen
+Beyond the garden’s flowery maze was seen<br>
-The grotto, glittering thro' the foliage green,
+The grotto, glittering thro’ the foliage green,<br>
-Where Alfred sate, the aqueous wall behind,
+Where Alfred sate, the aqueous wall behind,<br>
-Like some unhappy insect, amber-shrin'd.
+Like some unhappy insect, amber-shrin’d.<br>
-A monster guards the gate — his bulk was roll'd Voluminous, in many a scaly fold;
+A monster guards the gate — his bulk was roll’d<br>
-He rears his sparkling crest — but what avails
+Voluminous, in many a scaly fold;<br>
-His breath of fire, his adamantine scales,
+He rears his sparkling crest — but what avails<br>
-His venom'd fangs, or fascinating glance,
+His breath of fire, his adamantine scales,<br>

-That chills its victim, ere the foe advance!*
+His venom’d fangs, or fascinating glance,<br>

-* A great deal has been said respecting the power of fascination supposed to be exerted by serpents over small animals: Dr. Liehtenstein, in his Travels in Southern Africa, has recorded an instance of it.
-On the brink of a ditch, he saw a large snake in pursuit of a field-mouse.
-The poor animal was
+That chills its victim, ere the foe advance![^100]<br>

-Great Ariel's spells the intended bound arrest;
+Great Ariel’s spells the intended bound arrest;<br>
-A sudden sleep his glowing eyes opprest;
+A sudden sleep his glowing eyes opprest;<br>
-Senseless he fell, the warrior past the gate,
+Senseless he fell, the warrior past the gate,<br>
-And reach'd the spot where mournful Alfred sate.
+And reach’d the spot where mournful Alfred sate.<br>
-He wav'd his wand, the waters glide away,
+He wav’d his wand, the waters glide away,<br>
-As evening frosts before the morning ray;
+As evening frosts before the morning ray;<br>
-The astonish'd youth a joyful greeting gave,
+The astonish’d youth a joyful greeting gave,<br>
-And sprang exulting from Lymnoria's cave.
+And sprang exulting from Lymnoria’s cave.<br>

-But now the ocean peers in council sate,
+But now the ocean peers in council sate,<br>
-Not oft accustom'd for their king to wait,
+Not oft accustom’d for their king to wait,<br>
-Tir'd with the labours of the march and fight,
+Tir’d with the labours of the march and fight,<br>
-Vain was the summons of the morning light;
+Vain was the summons of the morning light;<br>
-At length he comes, assumes his shelly throne,
+At length he comes, assumes his shelly throne,<br>
 And makes the business of the morning known.

-just at its hole, when it seemed in an instant to slop, as if unable to proceed, and without being touched by the snake, to be palsied with terror.The head of the snake was raised over him, the mouth open, and the eyes sted- fastly fixed on him.
+[^100]: A great deal has been said respecting the power of fascination supposed to be exerted by serpents over small animals: Dr. Liehtenstein, in his Travels in Southern Africa, has recorded an instance of it.
+On the brink of a ditch, he saw a large snake in pursuit of a field-mouse.
+“The poor animal was just at its hole, when it seemed in an instant to stop, as if unable to proceed, and without being touched by the snake, to be palsied with terror.”
+The head of the snake was raised over him, the mouth open, and the eyes stedfastly fixed on him.
 Both remained some time in this position, but as soon as the mouse made a motion to fly, the snake followed it immediately, as if he would stop him.
-After some minutes, the noise made by Dr. Lichten- stein's approach alarmed the snake, who snapped up his prey instantly, and glided away into a bush.
-The Doctor appears rather to ascribe this pheno- menon to the poisonous breath of the snake, which he thinks might really paralyse the limbs of the mouse, than to any influence of its fixed eye, or the dread of inevitable death.
+After some minutes, the noise made by Dr. Lichtenstein’s approach alarmed the snake, who snapped up his prey instantly, and glided away into a bush.
+The Doctor appears rather to ascribe this phenomenon to the poisonous breath of the snake, which he thinks might really paralyse the limbs of the mouse, than to any influence of its fixed eye, or the dread of inevitable death.

-My friends,he said, in toil and danger prov'd,
+“My friends,” he said, “in toil and danger prov’d,<br>
-Still faithful found, respected and belov'd,
+Still faithful found, respected and belov’d,<br>
-M Time urges on; attend your king's request,
+Time urges on; attend your king’s request,<br>
 And by your actions be your zeal exprest.

 When next the morning sun illumes the tide,